 Learn how to become a youth pastor.
 Research the education requirements, training information and experience required for starting a career in youth ministry.

 Do I Want to Be a Youth Pastor?

-Prospective youth pastors may start by volunteering with the church or with secular youth groups.
-Many possess a bachelor's degree in a religious field like Bible studies, theology or youth ministry.
-Other employers may prefer applicants who have past experience working with young people.
+Prospective youth pastors might start by volunteering with the church or secular youth groups.
+Many possess a bachelor's degree in a religious field, like Bible studies, theology or youth ministry.
+Other employers prefer applicants who have experience working with young people.
 The following table shows common requirements to become a youth pastor:

 |Degree Level||Some employers require a bachelor's degree*|

 |Degree Fields||Varies, but majors in theology, Biblical studies or youth ministry are common*|

 |Experience||Previous experience working with youth, preferably in youth ministry*|